Provar

-Configuration for Sending Emails via the Provar Command Line Interface
+Configuration for Sending Emails via the Automation Command Line Interface

-If you would like to use Provar to send emails via the Command Line Interface (CLI), you must first complete the email configuration on your machine.
+If you want to use Automation to send emails via the Command Line Interface (CLI), you must first complete the email configuration on your machine.
 The following includes instructions for completing this Command Line Interface Email configuration.

 No proper SMTP properties were found to send an email

-Guide in Sending Emails Configuration via Provar CLI
+Guide in Sending Emails Configuration via Automation CLI

 Step 1: Start the email configuration process by right-clicking on any test case in Provar and selecting Run under ANT.